 - 2 tablespoons melted butter or coconut oil

-- If you’ll be using an electric skillet, heat it to 350 degrees Fahrenheit.
-Otherwise, heat a heavy cast iron skillet or nonstick griddle over medium-low heat.
+- If you’re not using an electric griddle, heat a heavy cast iron skillet or nonstick griddle over medium-low heat.
 You’re ready to start cooking your pancakes once the surface of the pan is hot enough that a drop of water sizzles on contact.

 - If necessary, lightly oil the cooking surface with additional oil or cooking spray (I don’t oil the surface of my non-stick griddle and my pancakes turned out great).

-- Using a ¼-cup measure, scoop the batter onto the warm skillet.
-Cook for 2 to 3 minutes until small bubbles form on the surface of the pancakes (you’ll know it’s ready to flip when about ½-inch of the perimeter is matte instead of glossy), and flip.
-Cook on the opposite sides for 1 to 2 minutes, or until lightly golden brown.
+- Using a ⅓-cup measure, scoop the batter onto the warm skillet.
+Cook for 2 to 3 minutes, until small bubbles form on the surface of the pancakes.
+It’s ready to flip when about ½-inch of the perimeter is matte instead of glossy.
+Flip each pancake and cook on the opposite sides for 1 to 2 minutes, or until lightly golden brown.